emigro-br/emigro-mobile/README.md

 npm i
 ```

-3. Run the Expo Metro and follow the instructions:
+3. Start the development server to work on your project by running:

 ```sh
 npm run start
 ```

 4. Running tests: